robwschlegel/tikoraluk/README.md

 ## Updates

 * November 20, 2018
+  * Recalculated the ice and skewness values as well
+  * More work on visuals

+* November 20, 2018
   * Re-calculated the NAPA OISST summaries to account for some minor oversights
     * This includes the difference and correlation values
   * Working on streamlining the visualisations